Harrison Bader: Personal life

+Bader appeared with his cousin, Chris Baio, and Vampire Weekend in the band's 2008 video for their single, "Oxford Comma".

-While with the Cardinals, Bader partnered with Sonic Drive-In to sell "Bader Tots" at participating St. Louis area locations; in 2018 a young fan had given Bader a tater tot, and during the Players Weekend his baseball jersey read “TOTS.”
+While with the Cardinals, Bader partnered with Sonic Drive-In to sell "Bader Tots" at participating St. Louis area locations.
+In 2018, a young fan had given Bader a tater tot, and during the Players Weekend his baseball jersey read “TOTS.”

 In 2024, he played while wearing a "Bring Them Home" dog tag necklace, a symbol of the movement to free the Israeli hostages kidnapped in the 2023 Hamas-led attack on Israel who were being held in Gaza.
 He also wore a Star of David sewn on his belt.